 The very first short story ever written by Caroline Thuillier was when she was just five years old.
 It recounted the harrowing tale of a man who could not bear eating ravioli anymore.
 With such a taste for allegorical fables and puzzling topics, she ended up working as a full-time writer, translator and proofreader.
 She has worked with publishers, marketing agencies, global companies and small businesses, and currently juggles work and art studies.

-Though aware that biographies are only interesting if tragically dramatic, Silvia is ready to astonish you with her extraordinarily normal life.
+Though she is aware that biographies are only interesting if tragically dramatic, Silvia Sigorini is ready to astonish you with her extraordinarily normal life.